magicleap/developer-portal-docs/docs/guides/developer-tools/ml-hub/ml-hub-advanced-capture.md

 To begin an advanced capture session:

 1. Connect the headset to the computer and power it on.
-2. Check that the headset is detected by your machine by either executing `adb devices` in the terminal or opening [Device Bridge](/docs/guides/developer-tools/ml-hub/ml-hub-device-bridge)inside Magic Leap Hub.
+2. Check that the headset is detected by your machine by either opening [Device Bridge](/docs/guides/developer-tools/ml-hub/ml-hub-device-bridge)inside Magic Leap Hub or executing `adb devices` in the terminal.
-2. Start the Advanced Capture module from the Magic Leap Hub home menu.
+3. Start the Advanced Capture module from the Magic Leap Hub home menu.

 ![Advanced Capture module on ML Hub home page](/img/ml-hub/advanced-capture/advanced_capture_home.jpg)